AccelQuasarDragon/pyinstallerpaths/README.md

 	#1: from terminal/ide
 	#2: as exe from PyInstaller
 	You must be wary that os.getcwd changes in your terminal depending on your terminal cwd.
-In PyInstaller, os.getcwd changes BETWEEN Windows and Mac
+In PyInstaller, os.getcwd changes BETWEEN Windows and Mac on Windows it is your exe folder.
+On Mac it is your user folder.

 	There are FOUR locations to look in for a file:
 	#1: sys.path